This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 Give your friends something to talk about this Valentine’s Day and host an adorable Conversation Heart Valentine’s Day Party!

 Conversation Hearts are an iconic candy staple for Valentine’s Day.
-Whether you love them or hate them there is no denying the make the perfect decorations for a party!
+Whether you love them or hate them there is no denying they make the perfect decorations for a party!

 Those sweet little candies have been Valentine’s Day cliche since 1902, and their witty messages have been making Valentine’s Day sweeter ever since.
 I decided to bring these iconic little candies to life and create the perfect party backdrop for a sweet celebration.